Almerc/almerc.github.io/_posts/2015-12-20-MusicForFleye.md

 title: Music for Fleye
 ---

-I got the opportunity to produce a piece for [Fleyes](http://gofleye.com/) kickstarter video .
-Watch and hear it [here](https://www.youtube.com/watch?v=ShNS-WLGVLo)
+Flying Robots are here!
+I got the opportunity to produce a piece for [Fleye](http://gofleye.com/)  .Watch and hear it on their [kickstarter video](https://www.youtube.com/watch?v=ShNS-WLGVLo)

 ####The Brief